This series of articles will examine Spring Boot features. This fourth

 Of course, this implementation does not yet allow the user to customize

-.
+their Locale or TimeZone.
 The next section adds this functionality.

 Adding User Customization